TranDue/instagram-network/README.md

 cd client ---> `npm install`

-Connect to your mongodb and add info in .env
+Connect to your mongodb, add info in .env

-Run the Express server only

 `npm run dev`
 Run the React client only